CarlosBalladares/Hackerrank-interview-preparation-kit-solutions/README.md

 </p>

 # Hackerrank interview prep kit solutions with explanations, see below
-Star if you found it useful.
-My solutions to Hackerrank's interview preparation kit.
+Solutions to Hackerrank's interview preparation kit.
-This problem set is online as of June 2018.

 # Detailed Explanations
 These are the problems for which I have written detailed explanations.
 I usually write these right after solving the problem.
 If you still have questions open an issue or send me an email.Before reading the explanations make sure to understand the problems.
 When writting these I assume that the reader will be very familiar with the context.
+Remember to leave a star if you find this useful!

 ## Dictionaries and hashmaps
 [Ransom Note Explanation](https://medium.com/carlosbf/hash-tables-ransom-note-solution-76ffe7b4d010)